Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 #### System

-Thread is a `public class`.
-A thread is a thread of execution in a program.
-The JVM allows an application to have multiple threads running concurrently.
+Thread is a `public final class`.
+The System class contains several useful class fields and methods.
+It cannot be instantiated.

 <table style="width:100%">
   <tr>